-Exact steps performed by the loan officer can vary slightly depending on the type of mortgage loan being used.
+Exact steps performed by the Mortgage Loan Officer can vary slightly depending on the type of mortgage loan being used.
 After this, you’ll move into one of the most critical steps during the mortgage approval process — underwriting.

 Step 4: Mortgage Underwriting

 Underwriting is where the “rubber meets the road,” when it comes to loan approval.
 It is the underwriter’s job to closely examine all loan documentation prepared by the loan officer, to make sure it complies with lending requirements and guidelines.

 The underwriter is the key decision maker during the mortgage approval process.
 This individual (or team of individuals) has authority to reject the loan if it doesn’t meet certain pre-established criteria.
 They will double check to ensure both the property and borrower match eligibility requirements for the specific mortgage product or program being used.